21isenough/LightningATM-docs/README.md

 * Written documentation for the software and wallet setup
 * Trouble shooting and FAQ section

+**Please be aware that this is a hobbyist project and it is not secure and reliable enough to withstand attacks.
+I discourage the use of this setup in a professional environment - but it's rather a good educational tool.**

 > 💻 For the code head over to [https://github.com/21isenough/LightningATM](https://github.com/21isenough/LightningATM)

 Feel free to join the "LightningATM" Telegram group for more information and help.
 Also a great way to communicate with other "ATM builders" and share knowledge and experience: